-- 7.1 The costs of organising an event are the responsibility of the organiser.
-To cover the costs of the competition(s), the organiser may charge an entry fee for competitors and an accreditation fee for non-competitors (team officials, media etc).
-This fee shall be kept as low as possible and shall be approved by the IOF Event Adviser. - 7.2 Each Federation or individual competitor is responsible for paying the entry fee as specified in the invitation.
-The time limit for paying the entry fee shall not be earlier than 6 weeks prior to the event. - 7.3 Late entries may be charged an additional fee.
-The amount of the additional fee shall be approved by the IOF Event Adviser. - 7.4 Each Federation or individual competitor is responsible for defraying the expenses of travel to the event, accommodation, food and transport between the accommodation, event centre and competition sites.
-If the use of official transport to the competition sites is mandatory, the entry fee shall include these costs. - 7.5 The travelling costs of the IOF appointed Event Adviser and Assistant/s, to and from the venue, shall be paid by the IOF.
-Local costs during controlling visits and the event days are paid by the organiser or the organiser's Federation according to national agreements. - 7.6 All costs of IOF Event Advisers and Assistants appointed by a Federation shall be paid by the organiser or the Federation according to national agreements. - WTOC 7.7 Different standards of wheelchair accessible accommodation and food shall be offered, allowing competitors a choice of price groups.
-The fees for the competition, the food and accommodation must be shown as separate amounts.
-It is not obligatory to use the accommodation arranged by the organiser.
+The organiser can decide whether to impose the surcharges for additional entries and fee for names changes.
+Refunds shall always be given.

-7.8 If the event (or part of the event) has to be cancelled due to reasons outside of the organiser's control - e.g. weather conditions, destruction of terrain, the organiser may retain a minimum proportion of the entry fee in order to cover committed costs.
+- 7.5 Each Federation or individual competitor is responsible for the expenses of travel to the event, accommodation, food and transport between the accommodation, event centre and competition sites.
+If the use of official transport to the competition sites is compulsory, the entry fee shall include these costs. - 7.6 The travelling costs of the IOF appointed Event Adviser and Assistant/s, to and from the venue, shall be paid by the IOF.
+Local costs during controlling visits and the event days are paid by the organiser or the organiser's Federation according to national agreements. - 7.7 All costs of IOF Event Advisers and Assistants appointed by a Federation shall be paid by the organiser or the Federation according to national agreements. - WTOC 7.8 Unless there is good standard accommodation and food at a low price, different standards of accommodation and food shall be offered, allowing competitors a choice of price groups.
+The fees for the competition, the food and the accommodation must be shown as separate amounts.
+In any case it shall not be compulsory to use the accommodation arranged by the organiser.
+All accommodation must be wheelchair-accessible.- - 7.9 If the event (or part of the event) has to be cancelled due to reasons outside of the organiser's control e.g. weather conditions, destruction of terrain, the organiser may retain a minimum proportion of the entry fee in order to cover committed costs.